Why Bridge Grades?

 Behaviors like partisan (or bipartisan) voting records, using uniting (or divisive) language, collaborating on legislation, and seeking common-ground are observable and measurable.
 This observable data on behaviors is fundamental to Bridge Pledge.
 Publicly available data can be used to grade candidates on their bridging behaviors.
 Bridge Pledge uses a open-source, data-oriented, and objective methodology to provide each politician with a trustworthy and transparent Bridge Grade.

-Learn About Bridge Grade
+Learn About Bridge GradeS

-Think of the Bridge Grade like the “Sanitary Inspection Grade” used by municipal health departments to measure and showcase restaurant hygiene standards on behalf of prospective diners.
+Think of the Bridge Grades like the “Sanitary Inspection Grade” used by municipal health departments to measure and showcase restaurant hygiene standards on behalf of prospective diners.
 Like sanitation grades, Bridge Grades are blunt (A, B, C, F) and simple to understand.

 If you eat at a restaurant with a C sanitation grade and get sick, well that’s on you.
 Same goes for voting.
 Similarly, when we vote in politicians with terrible Bridge Grades (C or F), and they don’t get anything done, well that’s on us.